jhey/phenotypes/guides/09-data-visualization.md

 **Dimensions:** Default chart dimensions are 1080 by 1080 pixels.
 These dimensions were chosen as a sort of compromise between the [wildly inconsistent image sizes used across social media platforms](https://makeawebsitehub.com/social-media-image-sizes-cheat-sheet/).
 Depending on the content being presented, height can be altered to suit, but width must be fixed.

 **Header:** With few exceptions, title and subtitle must not exceed 3 lines.
 Either the title is one line and the subtitle is two lines, or vice versa.
+This is to keep things neat and concise.
 Title is black and 40pt, subtitle is 54% transparent black and 37pt.

-**Legends and callouts:** Text is black 25pt.
+**Legends and callouts:** Text is black 25pt, which is the minimum readable size.

 **Chart area:** The chart background color is `#EEEEEE` to provide contrast against white backgrounds used on our blog, social media, and most other sites.